 - If you are doing stove top method, then place the marinated mutton pieces in a skillet and fry on high flame for 5 minutes.
 When the mutton pieces start to change color, add 1-2 cups of water and cook covered on low flame for 45-50 minutes.

 - Stir in between to avoid sticking of the mutton pieces to the bottom of the vessel.
-Cook till mutton pieces turn tender.
-Set aside.
+Cook till mutton pieces turn tender and gravy thickens.
+Set this aside.

 - In the meantime wash and soak basmati rice in enough water.
 In a small bowl soak saffron in lukewarm milk and set aside.

 - Carefully drain the water using a sieve.
-Now add start layering.
+Now start layering.

 LAYERING: